-2) Solo (one required)
+2) Solo (one video)

-Please submit a solo (3 minutes) that vibrantly captures your dance artistry.
-We encourage you to share a solo that you feel presents you in your very best light.
-The movement can be choreographed, or it can be improvised.
+Please submit a 2-3 minute solo that vibrantly captures your dance artistry and presents you in your very best light.
+The movement can be choreographed by you or someone else, or it can be improvised.